 Alexander Berry, grave robbing and the Frankenstein connection

 Frankenstein was a work of fiction, right?
 A Gothic horror by young British author Mary Shelley.
 Well, not quiet....
-Grave robbing, attempts to instill life in dead material utilising galvanism, secret experiments on cadavers - all of these took place in her homeland during the late 1700s and early 1800s.
+Grave robbing, attempts to instill life into dead material utilising galvanism, plus secret experiments on cadavers - all of these took place in her homeland during the late 1700s and early 1800s.
 The securing of dead bodies was key to the process.
 Such activities extended as far as the Antipodes - the colonies of Australia and New Zealand, as they were then known.
-For example, on 20 August 1827 Alexander Berry of Coolangatta, Shoalhaven and North Sydney, sent to John Fitzgerald, commandant of the Illawarra stockade at Wollongong, the skull of recently deceased, and recently buried, Aboriginal elder and warrior Arawarra.
-Berry dug up the body dug and shipped parts off to England for study and experimentation.
-Though Berry had a scientific background, his activity at the time was also mercenary, with profit overriding principle.
+For example, on 20 August 1827 Alexander Berry of Coolangatta, Shoalhaven and North Sydney, sent to John Fitzgerald, commandant of the Illawarra stockade at Wollongong, the skull of recently deceased, and recently buried / unburied, Aboriginal elder and warrior Arawarra.
+Berry had dug up the body, cut off the head, and shipped it off to England for study and experimentation.
+Though Berry had a scientific background, his activity at the time was also mercenary, with profit overriding principle or respect for Australian Aboriginal burial traditions.

 Doctor Alexander Berry (1781-1873) was a Scottish-born ship's surgeon and merchant with diverse scientific interests, including the study of medicine, the evolving earth-bound science of geology, and the pseudosciences of phrenology and craniology (Wikipedia 2019).
 From as early as the 1810s he is known to have acquired body parts for scientific research and study, both for himself and a growing network of international associates (Berry Papers, State Library of New South Wales).
 This was facilitated through initial travels in association with employment by the East India Company and his later branching out as a merchant supplying the young penal colony of New South Wales and Van Diemen’s Land (Tasmania).
 One outcome of this combination of entrepreneurship and scientific wonder was engagement in, and support for, grave robbing.
 This became evident upon his setting up a business in Australia in 1819.
 It was whilst resident at his Shoalhaven grant - acquired in June 1822 and named the Coolangatta Estate after the prominent and sacred Mount Cullunghutti - that we find records of his disturbing the graves of the local Aboriginal people, including that of Arawarra, an elder of the Shoalhaven region of New South Wales.